IvyQuan/DTI-Trends-Final-Project-/README.md

 #hihihi - amanda try 2
 A Trends in Web Development Starter Template.

+# create server by cd into ur trends project then - \server
+# pnpn install
+# node index.js
+^this is temp until we get an acc database...

+# create frontend by cd-ing out of the server
+# pnpm run dev as usual

 This template is appropriate for:

 -   More complex frontends